Dizziness when closing your eyes often stems from inner ear issues, neurological conditions, or sensory conflicts affecting balance.

 Understanding Why Dizziness Occurs When Closing Eyes

 Dizziness that arises specifically when you close your eyes can feel unsettling and confusing.
 Unlike general dizziness triggered by movement or standing up too fast, this type of dizziness often points to a disruption in how your brain processes balance signals.
 The human body relies on three key systems to maintain equilibrium: the visual system, the vestibular system (inner ear), and proprioception (sensory feedback from muscles and joints).
-Closing your eyes removes visual input, forcing the brain to rely heavily on vestibular and proprioceptive cues.
+The National Institute on Deafness and Other Communication Disorders explains that balance depends on signals from the eyes, ears, muscles, and touch sensors, which is why closing your eyes can make hidden balance problems more noticeable.
+Closing your eyes removes visual input, forcing the brain to rely more heavily on vestibular and proprioceptive cues.
 If either of these systems malfunctions or sends conflicting information, dizziness can result.

-This phenomenon is sometimes called “sensory mismatch,” where the brain receives contradictory messages from the remaining senses.
-For example, if the inner ear is inflamed or damaged, it may send faulty signals about head position.
-Without visual confirmation, the brain struggles to reconcile these mixed inputs, leading to that spinning or unsteady feeling.
+This phenomenon is often described as “sensory mismatch,” where the brain receives contradictory messages from the remaining senses.
+For example, if the inner ear is inflamed, irritated, or not functioning properly, it may send faulty signals about head position.
+Without visual confirmation, the brain may struggle to reconcile these mixed inputs, leading to a spinning, swaying, or unsteady feeling.

 Common Causes of Dizziness When I Close My Eyes